Houston Drug Defense Attorney

 Although every case is different, your defense strategy for challenging your drug crime charges will depend on:

-If you are in Harris County or surrounding counties such as Fort Bend, Montgomery, or Galveston County and have been charged with possession of a controlled substance, or possession of a controlled substance with intent to deliver, you will need an experienced and successful criminal defense lawyer like Nathaniel Pitoniak to provide you with legal advice and representation in a Texas court of law.
-As a former prosecutor with over a decade in practice, he has handled hundreds of drug cases and will be able to create a strategic defense for your case.
+If you are in Harris County or surrounding counties such as Fort Bend, Montgomery, or Galveston County and have been charged with possession of a controlled substance, or possession of a controlled substance with intent to deliver, you will need an experienced Drug Charges Defense Attorney.
+Contact a successful criminal defense lawyer like Nathaniel Pitoniak to provide you with legal advice and representation in a Texas court of law.
+As a former prosecutor with over a decade in practice, he has handled hundreds of drug cases and will be able to create a strategic drug charge defense for your case.
 Call Nathaniel Pitoniak at the Pitoniak Law Firm at (832) 315-6283 for a free consultation today.